Algebraic K-theory over the infinite dihedral group: an algebraic approach: Applications

 \subsubsection{Group rings}

 We now adapt these isomorphisms to the case of group rings $R[G]$ of groups $G$ over the infinite dihedral group $D_\infty$.
-In order to prove Propositions \ref{induction} and \ref{transfer}, the overall idea is to transform information about the product $t_2 t_1$ arising from the transposition $\fB_2 \otimes \fB_1$ into information about the product $t_2^{-1} t_1^{-1}$ arising in the second $\tilde{\Nil}$-summand of the twisted Bass decomposition.
+In order to prove \fullref{lem:induction} and \fullref{transfer}, the overall idea is to transform information about the product $t_2 t_1$ arising from the transposition $\fB_2 \otimes \fB_1$ into information about the product $t_2\inv t_1\inv$ arising in the second $\wt{\Nil}$-summand of the twisted Bass decomposition.
 We continue to discuss the ingredients in a sequence of statements.